-Don Det and Don Khong are islands that have guesthouses you can stay in.
+The majority of the islands are small and inhibited.
+Don Det and Don Khong are the main islands for backpackers to stay.
 We chose to stay on Don Det as theres a bit more to do and the islands are small so you can still explore Don Khong with Don Det as your home base.

 After two and a half weeks of traveling Laos, there was lots of mud, sitting on the floor, monsoons, and loads of long, wild forms of transportation.
 Needless to say we were ready for some budget luxury and we hit the jackpot.